rongali-naidu/sprarkscalaexamples/readme.md

 * In scala, Object classes supports Java static methods, static vaiables
 *
 #### ReadingJsonFile
-This scala application reads from Json file,applies filter and writes output to a file arguement set  = "data/people_newline_delimited.json"
+* This scala application reads from Json file,applies filter and writes output to a file arguement set  = "data/people_newline_delimited.json"
+* It writes to two different csv files. second write tries to consolidate the output into single file
+* The write uses overrite folder setting for re-running cases
+*

 #### ConvertJsonToParquet
 This application reads Json file and converts to Parquet file